yuka30240/MathJaxBoard/README.md

 - Save the rendered formula as a file (formula.svg or formula.png)
 - Adjustable scale from 0.5x to 4x

+## Browser Compatibility Note

+The "Copy to Clipboard" functionality, particularly for SVG exports, may not work properly on some web browsers or devices due to browser limitations or security restrictions.
+If you experience issues with clipboard operations, please use the "Download" feature as an alternative method to export your formulas.

 ## Deployment

 MathJax Board is a static web application that can be deployed on any web server capable of serving HTML, CSS, and JavaScript files.